 - 1 tablespoon raw apple cider vinegar

-- 2 teaspoons unpasteurized honey
+- 2 teaspoons unpasteurized honey or coconut nectar

 - ¾ teaspoons coconut flour